 The Suicide Prevention Accreditation Program supports organisations to implement safe, high-quality and effective suicide prevention and postvention programs in Australia.

 We are striving to ensure that every person who needs support can access a consistent, high-quality and safe standard of care.

 Suicide Prevention Australia partnered with people with lived experience of suicide, consumers, clinicians, service providers and accreditation experts to develop the Suicide Prevention Australia Standards for Quality Improvement, 1st Edition (the Standards).

-The Suicide Prevention Quality Improvement Program is for all suicide prevention and postvention programs.
+The Suicide Prevention Accreditation Program is for all suicide prevention and postvention programs.
 A suicide prevention program is one that is implemented to address, prevent or respond to suicidal behaviours and their impact on people, families, communities and the Australian population.

-Providers of suicide prevention and postvention programs, at different stages of implementation or maturity, can now participate in a self-directed accreditation program.
+Providers of suicide prevention and postvention programs, at different stages of implementation or maturity, can now participate in an independent, self-directed accreditation program.

-Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national register of suicide prevention and postvention accredited organisations.
+Organisations that receive accreditation or are registered to work towards accreditation will have the opportunity to be listed in the national best practice register of suicide prevention and postvention accredited programs and services.

 Contact QIP on email@example.com or 1300 888 329 to register a program for accreditation against the Suicide Prevention Standards.

 Organisations can register their program(s) directly with QIP and will gain immediate access to accreditation support.